Skip to content

 schema = df_exploded.schema.simpleString()

-if "unexpected_index_list" in schema:
+and "unexpected_index_list" in schema

 "unexpected_index_list",